AcheronProject/SharkPCB/README.md

 (1) Any EC11Ex rotary encoder should be fine, as the models differ only on shaft shape and size but their footprints are the same.
 In the render I used the ALPS EC11E 15244G1.

 # To-do list
 - [x] Finish the porting to STM32 (as suggested by Walkerstop from GH)
 - [x] Change the grid from 19.05mm (3/4΅) to 19mm as the Planck does (as suggested by garbo from GH)
 - [x] Add RGB underglow support

-- [ ] Constructed photorrealistic renders of latest version.
+- [x] Constructed photorrealistic renders of latest version. (v3.1)

 - [x] Finish SMD design
 - [x] Finished SMD plates (single spacebar, dual spacebar, full-grid and universal)